fiznool/backbone.basicauth/README.md

 model.fetch();
 ```

-This mode is good for authentication that may change when the app is used, e.g. if different users log in to the app.
+This mode is good for authentication that may change when the app is used, e.g. if different users are able to authenticate with the app.
 The credentials can be set at run-time instead of being hard coded on the URL.

 It is possible to emulate this mode using the URL-based approach above (by using some String replacement to inject the `username:password@` into the URL) but this approach is often easier.